An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Spelling variations of this family name include: Remy, Reme, Remme, Remmes, Remmy, Remi, Remmi, Remie, Remies, Remis, Larem and many more.

-First found in Artois where they held a family seat in the seigneurie of Campeau, and were one of the distinguished members of the aristocracy in the north-east tip of France where their estates were as far south as Lorraine, Picardy, and Champagne.
+First found in Artois, a former province of northern France where they held a family seat in the seigneurie of Campeau, and were one of the distinguished members of the aristocracy in the north-east tip of France where their estates were as far south as Lorraine, Picardy, and Champagne.

 This web page shows only a small excerpt of our Reamy research.
 Another 157 words(11 lines of text) covering the years 1534, 1583, 1600, and 1733 are included under the topic Early Reamy History in all our PDF Extended History products.